-DEPARTMENT: Management Services PUBLIC HEARING: YES NO x ATTACHMENTS: A. Banking RFP Reviewed by Board on November 17, 2009 B. Resolution C. Agreements with Harrington Bank D. Agreements with BB&T E. Matrix for RFP - BB&T and Harrington Bank comparison FOR INFORMATION CONTACT: Nancy Emslie, Accounting Officer 918-7306
+DEPARTMENT: Management Services PUBLIC HEARING: YES NO x ATTACHMENTS: A. Banking RFP Reviewed by Board on November 17, 2009 B. Resolution C. Agreements with Harrington Bank D. Agreements with BB&amp;T E. Matrix for RFP - BB&amp;T and Harrington Bank comparison FOR INFORMATION CONTACT: Nancy Emslie, Accounting Officer 918-7306

-PURPOSE: At the board meeting of February 16, 2010, the Board requested to delay the presentation on the banking services contract recommendation until February 23rd.
+PURPOSE: At the board meeting on February 16, 2010, the Board requested to delay the presentation on the banking services contract recommendation until February 23rd.
 In addition, staff was requested to attach the banking RFP that the Board reviewed at the November 17, 2009 Board meeting.
 The February 23rd presentation was delayed until March 16, 2010.
+At the board meeting on March 16, 2010 Mayor Chilton suggested that the town staff request a six-month extension of the current contract with Bank of America and that the Board schedule approval of a banking services contract in August 2010.
 The purpose of this agenda item is to approve a bank as the official depository for the Town and to authorize the Town Manager to execute all related contracts regarding banking services desired by the Town.
-Town staff, as a result of the reviewing bid responses, recommends Harrington Bank.
+Town staff, as a result of reviewing RFP responses, recommends Harrington Bank.

-INFORMATION: Town staff, as recommended by the Local Government Commission (LGC), bids out banking services because it ensures that the Town banking needs can be awarded to the financial institution(s) that demonstrate they can handle the Town's business in the most cost-effective manner.
-The LGC recommends a formal bidding process consistent with the process conducted by staff.
+INFORMATION: Town staff, as recommended by the Local Government Commission (LGC), issued a Request for Proposals (RFP) for banking services to ensure that the Town's banking needs are handled by a financial institution that demonstrates they can handle the Town's business in the most cost-effective manner.

 The Town received proposals from six banks, all of which have branches within Orange County.
-Staff is comfortable that all of the banks have submitted proposals that appear to substantiate the capability to provide the automated banking services desired by the Town and all are declared public depositories by the Local Government Commission.
-Provided that the banks appear to have equal footing on the ability to provide automated banking services, the criteria used to narrow staff recommendations include the cost of banking services, preference for using a local bank, and the active involvement of the banks in the local community, experience with governmental banking, and references.
+All of the banks that submitted proposals have the capability to provide the automated banking services desired by the Town and all are declared public depositories by the Local Government Commission.
+Given that all the banks appear to have equal footing on the ability to provide automated banking services, the criteria used to narrow staff recommendations include: (1) cost of banking services (2) preference for using a local bank (3) active involvement of the banks in the local community (4) experience with governmental banking, and (5) references.